On this Page

-This section provides guidelines to help your Unity app perform well with Samsung Gear VR.
+This section provides guidelines to help your Unity Android app performance.

-Good performance is critical for all VR applications, but the limitations inherent to mobile development warrant special consideration.
+Good performance is critical for all VR applications, but the limitations inherent to standalone development warrant special consideration.

 Be conservative on performance from the start.